h1v3r/Athena/README.md

 `git clone https://github.com/h1v3r/Athena.git`

-After that you cange into the git folder you just downloaded.
+After that you change into the git folder you just downloaded.

 `cd Athena`

 ### Start the containers
-Before you can start everything up, you need to change the the permissions for two scripts.
+Before you can start everything up, you need to change the permissions for two scripts.
 You will need root privileges for that.

 `sudo chmod 645 init_athena.sh rm_athena.sh`